AODQ/monte-toad/README.md

 - bvh
 - stb\_image.hpp
 - cxxopts
+- GLM

 # Support

 To run the editor, OpenGL3.2 is required.
 Image processing can still be done without a GPU.

-Minimum of CMake 3.0 is necessary
+Minimum of CMake 3.0 is necessary.
+I've only tested with GCC 10.1 and Clang 10.0 on Linux.
+There is no windows support as of now.

-The following compilers/toolsets are tested/supported:

-  * GCC
-  * Clang
-  * ccache

 # Current Feature List